coredataengineers/CDE-Capstone-Project-Cohort-2/README.md

 The management is frustrated.
 Data is stored in different formats.
 The reporting team manually compiles spreadsheets.
 No single pipeline exists for this data flow.
 Reports are delayed.
 Teams work in silos, e.t.c.

-You have been brought in as a data engineer to design and implement a Unified Customer Experience Data Platform that solves these problems.
-If your platform works, you would help the company save millions in customer churn.
+You have been brought in as a `Data Engineer` to design and implement a `Unified Customer Experience Data Platform ` that solves these problems.
+If your platform works, you would help the company save millions in `Customer Churn`.

 To solve this problem, you have already designed a conceptual end-to-end data platform to bring together data from multiple channels (social media, call center logs, website forms) into a unified data source for analytics, ML and insights

 Now, you need to build a physical data platform combining various tools and technologies.